yogeshbdeshpande/draft-cca-rats-endorsements/draft-ydb-rats-cca-endorsements.md

 Arm CCA Realm Endorsements are carried in a CoMID inside a CoRIM.

-The profile attribute in the CoRIM MUST be present and set to the URI `tag:arm.com,2025:cca_realm#1.0.0` as shown in {{ex-cca-realm-profile}}.
+The profile attribute in the CoRIM MUST be present and MUST be the URI `tag:arm.com,2025:cca_realm#1.0.0` as shown in {{ex-cca-realm-profile}}.

 ~~~
 {::include examples/realm-profile.diag}